trento-project/wanda/guides/gatherers.md

 ### package_version

-This gatherer allows checking the installation of a certain package in the system
+This gatherer returns the version as a string of the specified package

 Sample arguments
 | Name                   | Return value